Python Security Guide

 Vectorized Operations: The Key to Speed

-Vectorization applies operations to entire arrays without explicit Python loops—orders of magnitude faster.
+Vectorization applies operations to entire arrays without explicit Python loops.
+Orders of magnitude faster.
+The difference between processing security data in real-time versus hours after attacks already succeeded.

 # Create large array